Skip to Content

 3. For iframe embeds: inspect the iframe element and check that its src URL now includes attribution parameters (e.g., ?ah_lt_channel=Organic+Search&ah_lt_source=Google)

-4. For native forms: inspect the hidden <input> elements inside the form and check that they have attribution values populated
+4. For native forms: inspect the hidden <input> elements inside the form and verify they have attribution values

 5. Submit a test form entry

-6. In HubSpot, go to CRM > Contacts and find the test submission.
-The attribution properties should contain values
+6. In HubSpot, go to CRM > Contacts and find your test submission — the attribution properties should be filled in

-For a full testing walkthrough, see Verify It Works.
+For a full walkthrough, see Verify It Works.

 How It Works